AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/angular/map-components.md

     ![Image Core Component JSON](./assets/map-components/image-json.png)

-    Properties of `src`, `alt`, and `title` will be used to populate the SPA `Image` component.
+    Properties of `src`, `alt`, and `title` are used to populate the SPA `Image` component.

     >[!NOTE]
     >
     > There are other Image properties exposed (`lazyEnabled`, `widths`) that allow a developer to create an adaptive and lazy-loading component.
-The component built in this tutorial will be simple and will **not** use these advanced properties.
+The component built in this tutorial is simple and does **not** use these advanced properties.

 2. Return to your IDE and open up the `en.model.json` at `ui.frontend/src/mocks/json/en.model.json`.
 Since this is a net-new component for our project we need to "mock" the Image JSON.